 7. Snowmobiling in the back country

-The snowmobile tour was a fun and breathtaking experience to explore some of Big White’s stunning back country.
-We booked a 2 hour ride which was enough to get a feel for the snowmobile and how big this resort actually is.
-The staff are friendly and knowledgeable, have a great sense of humour and will guide you through the tour safely.
+The snowmobile tour was a fun and breathtaking experience to explore some of Big White’s stunning backcountry.
+We booked a 2-hour ride which was enough to get a feel for the snowmobile and how big this resort actually is.
+The staff are friendly and knowledgeable, have a great sense of humor, and will guide you through the tour safely.